semaples/semaples.github.io/README.md

 This is my school account
 This repository will hold all my assignments
 # About me
+My name is skye , im a raleigh native.
+Ive lived in NC all my life.
 ## My interests
 I love the outdoors; i love hiking and going for runs.
 ## websites i recommend